The goal of gas training is to join the gas safe register, as being registered means you’re legally allowed to complete gas work in the UK.

 How Do I Become Qualified?

 To be eligible for the Gas Safe Register, you must undertake an appropriate training and assessment scheme, build a suitable portfolio and obtain your CCN1 qualification.
-Your training programme must meet Gas Safe requirements.
+In addition, your training programme must meet Gas Safe requirements.

-You can undertake the above through our Domestic Gas Training Course designed for new entrants to the gas industry.
+You can undertake the above through our domestic gas training designed for new entrants to the gas industry.
 However, we can also tailor our course to those with experience in the gas or plumbing industry.

 Beginning with centre-led training, you will join us in one of our Options Skills training centres for a combination of practical and theoretical training.

 With the course delivered by experienced tutors, you will learn essential skills and knowledge, ranging from health & safety to gas cooker installation and boiler servicing.

 During stage two of your gas training course, you must work on-site alongside a gas-safe registered mentor.
 If you cannot source your mentor, Options Skills is happy to place you with an engineer in your local area.